 - a) You may be familiar with Rotary program logos.
 See Insert RO-1.
-(Key at Session Topic #5)

-The Logo Match exercise at Insert RO-1 can be use here.
-Some Rotarians are more visual in their learning style.
-How are Rotary Clubs supposed to use these structured programs?
-To supplement or enhance opportunities for Rotarian to engage in Rotary service of fellowship.
-What does your Club do to participate in these programs? - b) What does your District do to encourage participation or to organize district-wide or multi-club activity in these programs?
-Programs at district events, newsletter items, discussed in Governor's Club visit. - c) What is your involvement or your club's involvement with any of the listed programs? - d) How could you or your club begin participating in one of these programs?
-Start with Club program, then look for ways to combine or expand a current club activity or project.
-A club champion for a particular interest, vocation or service activity is a must. - e) For several of the programs, discuss how they fit Rotary's mission.
-Suggestion: Use the 5 Avenues of Service for this analysis.
-Alternative: use the Object of Rotary, see Part I, Insert RBC-5, to analyze. - 2) What are Global Networking Groups?
+(Key at Session Topic #5) - b) How are Rotary Clubs supposed to use these structured programs?
+What does your Club do to participate in these programs? - c) What does your District do to encourage participation or to organize district-wide or multi-club activity in these programs? - d) What is your involvement or your club's involvement with any of the listed programs? - e) How could you or your club begin participating in one of these programs? - f) For several of the programs, discuss how they fit Rotary's mission. - 2) What are Global Networking Groups? - a) Are there organized groups of Rotarians who get together to pursue common recreational interests?
+How about vocational interests?
+How about service-oriented interests? - b) How does Rotary recognize and support them? - c) How do you believe these groups came into existence?